 Read my salon marketing guide to learn more about email and social media marketing.

-I recommend you watch my video with Tomas from Samotsoh, who shares valuable insights into how his salon approaches retail sales.
-(Below, I’ll explain how these tips can also be used online.)
+I also recommend you watch my video with Tomas from Samotsoh, who shares valuable insights into how his salon approaches retail sales.
+(Below, I’ll explain how these tips can also be applied online.)

 How to Apply These Insights Online